2025 CPF Changes: Key Updates for Retirement Planning in Singapore

 What’s New?

-From 19 January 2025, the CPF Special Account (SA) will be progressively closed for members aged 55 and above.
+From 19 January 2025, the CPF Special Account (SA) will be progressively closed for members aged 55 and older.

 What Happens to Your SA Savings?

-Upon closure, SA savings will be transferred to your Retirement Account (RA) up to the Full Retirement Sum (FRS), where they earn higher long-term interest rates.
-Any remaining balances above the FRS will be transferred to your Ordinary Account (OA), which earns lower short-term interest.
-Investments made with SA savings are not affected, but proceeds from matured or sold investments will be credited to your RA first, then to your OA.
+Upon closure, your SA savings will transfer to your Retirement Account (RA) up to the Full Retirement Sum (FRS), where they earn higher long-term interest rates.
+Any remaining balances exceeding the FRS will transfer to your Ordinary Account (OA), which earns lower short-term interest.
+Investments made with SA savings are unaffected, but proceeds from matured or sold investments will be credited to your RA first, then to your OA.

 4. Enhanced Retirement Sum (ERS) Increased